Ebm-papst: Products

 Electronically commutated (EC) motors, known for their quiet operation and energy efficiency, are increasingly used in various applications.
 These motors incorporate built-in electronics to control and regulate functions, such as integrated pressure, temperature, or volumetric flow, minimizing the amount of wiring needed compared to traditional devices and enhancing reliability by reducing susceptibility to faults.
 Additionally, EC motors can be interconnected and managed centrally through a bus connection.
 Classic AC motors for 1- or 3-phase alternating current are still available as alternatives.

 The company also uses artificial intelligence, for example, to detect bearing failure patterns in fans.
 In the 2020s, EBM-Papst increasingly focused on the cooling of modern data centers and operates globally in this field.
 According to the company, its cooling methods can save up to one-sixth of the total energy consumption of data centers.
+Through the start-up ebm-papst neo, the company developed the software Nexaira, which is intended to enable energy savings in data center cooling using artificial intelligence.
+The software connects various points within cooling systems and can adjust energy use taking weather data into account.

+In early 2024, EBM-Papst joined the Innovation Park Artificial Intelligence (IPAI) in Heilbronn, where it maintains an office.
+Its work there covers data center technology and digital product applications, such as the analysis of sensor data from the company's own fans, and the use of artificial intelligence in internal processes.
+It collaborated with the Neckarsulm-based IT service provider Bechtle on the rollout of the AI assistant Microsoft Copilot.

-Awards (Selection)
+Awards (selection)

 Ebm-papst has received the following awards for its activities in the field of energy saving: